xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/0-appendix.md

 ## Follower graph

-The follower graph refers to the network and relationship of users on Twitter
+The follower graph refers to the network and relationship of users on Twitter.

 ## Text mining

-It refers to the the process of deriving analytics and insights from Text
+It refers to the the process of deriving analytics and insights from Text.

 ## Named entity-recognition